The Fleur and Charles Bresler Artist Residency

 - Artist Statement (100 words max.)

-- Describe your project, goals for the residency, and how you might engage with the community or use community resources.
+- Residency proposal: Describe your project, goals for the residency, and how you might engage with the community or use community resources.
 You may include a drawing or representative images to help describe your specific proposal.
 (250 words max.)
+The project must be centered around environmental, social, racial, economic justice.

 - Please indicate preferred residency dates (first and second choice):